SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 as the string you used to create the substring.
 For example:

+..
+XXX Add to para above
+   the API on a string & substring is almost the same.
+   (they both conform to Unicode)

 .. testcode:: string-and-substring

    -> let greeting = "Hello, world!"